lashford/modern-web-template/tutorial/index.md

 servicesModule.service('UserService', UserService)
 ```

-Defining these classes at global scope allows AngularJS to do its magic with dependency injection, from the `UserCtrl` I want access to the `UserService` so I can call the Play REST API.
-By declaring the ``UserService`` as a contructor dependency AngularJS will look for the user service to inject when constructing the controller.
+Defining these classes at global scope allows AngularJS to do its magic with dependency injection.
+From the `UserCtrl`, I want access to the `UserService` so I can call the Play REST API.
+By declaring the ``UserService`` as a constructor dependency, AngularJS will look for the thing registered using the name `UserService` to inject when constructing the controller.
 This gives us the benefits of DI with the ability to test and mock out services, testing components in isolation.

 Note that the name of the service *DOES* matter here as the name in quotes will be used when looking up the reference in AngularJS.